federico-boncaldo/ud036_StarterCode/README.md

 ### Note

-The movie class require four arguments to be instantiated:
+The movie class requires four arguments to be instantiated:

 - title
 - box art